 You may edit the Workshop settings at any time, however, changing the Grading strategy after students have filled out the form will mean the students need to reassess the students work.
 Numerical grades will be maintained.
 You may change back to the original Grading strategy and students previous assessments will be restored.

-- On your main course page, click Turn editing on (green pencil icon , top right).
+- On your main course page, select Turn editing on (green pencil icon ).
 Editing icons and links will appear.

 - With editing turned on, next to the Workshop you wish to edit, click Edit and from the drop-down menu select Edit settings.
 The Updating Workshop page will open.